Welcome to Sahakarini Inter-World Education and Development Association

 Mayer Room, Jeanne and Peter Lougheed Performing Arts Centre

-The Festival will elaborate on the Power Of Community to make a difference.
+The Festival will elaborate on The Transformative Power Of Community to make a difference.
+The films will highlight both local and international stories of communities coming together to create positive change, to create safety and trust, and to empower others.
 Screening on Friday evening will be Of Gods and Men.
 Further details to come.

 Variations on a Theme – POWER